adaptris-labs/interlok-build-parent/README.md

 * __If the `buildEnv` is set to the _dev_ then the service tester jars are copied into the distribution in the expectation that you will be using the UI service tester page__.

-The same is possible with `log4j2.xml` by creating files with the following pattern `log4j2.xml.{buildenv}`.
+The same is possible with `log4j2.xml` by creating a file with the following pattern `log4j2.xml.{buildEnv}`.

 If you don't want to assemble into `./build/distribution` then you can override that location by defining a `interlokDistDirectory=` in your gradle properties (or on the commandline).
 We generally discourage this, unless you are only running the assemble task.